 - I was pilloried by some people when I posted this tweet: “I’ve just finished reading the whole of the post by @jk_rowling.
 It only increases my admiration for her -a deeply empathetic human.
 The attacks on her are utterly unjustified.”
 It’s true that I gained several hundred followers after posting it (though I suspect that not all of them were followers that I would wish to have).

-- The problems arise when a small minority of trans women who have male genitalia have used their access to spaces that have been traditionally reserved for women as an opportunity of voyeurism or even rape.
+- The problems arise when a small minority of people who have male genitalia (whether they are trans women or predatory males) have used their access to spaces that have been traditionally reserved for women as an opportunity of voyeurism or even rape.
 In such cases the law should take its course.
 The existence of a few such cases shouldn’t be used as an excuse to discriminate against all trans women.

 - Another case that’s often cited is sports.
 Being biologically male gives advantages in many sports.
 Given the huge advances that women have made in sports since the 1960s, it would be very unfortunate if they were to be beaten regularly by people who were biologically male (this has actually happened in sprinting and in weightlifting).
 In contact sports it could be dangerous.
 The Rugby Football Union has a policy which will have the effect of stopping most trans women from joining their women’s teams.
 That seems fair to me.
 Sports themselves should make the rules to ensure fair play.
 Some of the rules are summarised in https://en.wikipedia.org/wiki/Transgender_people_in_sports.The problem is to weigh the discrimination against trans women against the discrimination against biological women.
 In this case, you can’t have both.